bmeg/protograph/README.md

       gid: "variant:{{referenceName}}:{{start}}:{{end}}:{{referenceBases}}:{{alternateBases}}"
       merge: true

 Saying `merge: true` will merge all fields from the input message into the output message.
-If you want all of them _except_ for a handful, you can add a `filter` entry under the `merge`:
+If you want all of them _except_ for certain ones, you can add a `filter` entry under the `merge`:

     - label: Variant
       gid: "variant:{{referenceName}}:{{start}}:{{end}}:{{referenceBases}}:{{alternateBases}}"